yoctoproject/poky/documentation/ref-manual/ref-classes.rst

 The ``archiver`` class supports releasing source code and other materials with the binaries.

-For more details on the source archiver, see the "`Maintaining Open Source License Compliance During Your Product's Lifecycle <&YOCTO_DOCS_DEV_URL;#maintaining-open-source-license-compliance-during-your-products-lifecycle>`__" section in the Yocto Project Development Tasks Manual.
+For more details on the source archiver, see the ":ref:`dev-manual/dev-manual-common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.
 You can also see the :term:`ARCHIVER_MODE` variable for information about the variable flags (varflags) that help control archive creation.